About the College of Optometry

-Today, at the College of Optometry, we pride ourselves on our clinically oriented program, focusing on the graduation of a comprehensive practitioner with expertise in general optometry, contact lenses, low vision, vision therapy, sports vision and ocular disease.
+Today, at the College of Optometry, we pride ourselves on our diverse clinically oriented program, focusing on the graduation of a comprehensive practitioner with expertise in primary care optometry, ocular disease, contact lenses, low vision, vision therapy & rehabilitation, pediatrics, and sports vision.

-Pacific University is a fully accredited member of the Northwest Commission on Colleges and Universities, and the Accreditation Council on Optometric Education (ACOE) of the American Optometric Association (AOA).
+Pacific University is a fully accredited member of the Northwest Commission on Colleges and Universities (NWCCU), and the Accreditation Council on Optometric Education (ACOE) of the American Optometric Association (AOA).

 We offer a four-year doctoral program in optometry.
-Graduates are fully qualified to practice in any state in the nation, with the curriculum far exceeding the most stringent educational requirements of any state in the US or province in Canada.
+Graduates are fully qualified to practice in North America, with the curriculum far exceeding the most stringent educational requirements of any state in the US or province in Canada.

 Our Residency Programs provide optometric physicians the opportunity for an additional year of structured educational and advanced clinical experiences in cornea & contact lenses, geriatric optometry, low vision rehabilitation, ocular disease, pediatric optometry, primary eye care, refractive & ocular surgery co-management, and vision therapy & rehabilitation.

 In conjunction with Pacific's College of Education, the Master of Education/Visual Function in Learning (MEd/VFL) program is designed to provide specialized study to qualify the optometrist as a vision consultant to schools and other organizations that provide or support primary, secondary and even higher education.
 This includes expertise in the role vision plays in reading and learning.

-Pacific University operates several Pacific EyeClinics throughout the Portland Metro Area, providing students with clinical experience and serving the eye care needs of the community.
+Pacific University operates several Pacific EyeClinics throughout the Portland Metro Area, providing students with diverse clinical experiences while serving the eye care needs of the community.
 Our 33-foot EyeVan is our clinic on wheels that provides much needed access to eye and vision care to underserved populations in the region.
 In addition, Pacific University is home to the Vision Performance Institute (VPI), a leading research organization in the vision sciences.